Eclipse-Laboratories-Inc/rbpf/README.md

 ## License

-Following the effort of the Rust language project itself in order to ease integration with other projects, the rbpf crate is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+This project is distributed under the Apache License (Version 2.0).

-See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for details.